-The Court proposes to amend Rule 104 by adding new paragraph (e) to limit the imposition of sanctions for failure to provide electronically stored information in certain circumstances.
-See Fed.
-R. Civ.
-P. 37(e).
+Consistent with the general principles expressed in the Advisory Committee Notes quoted above, Rule 104 is amended by adding new paragraph (e) to limit the imposition of sanctions for failure to provide electronically stored information in certain circumstances.
+An additional amendment to Rule 104 is adopted in section IV (Depositions For Discovery Purposes).